Stephane-D/SGDK/readme.md

 - jgyllinsky for providing / improving build batches.
 - nolddor for fixes / contributions.
 - starling13 for fixes.
-- davidgf for contribution (replaced appack tool by apultra which is completely open).
+- davidgf for contribution (replaced appack tool by apultra even if I endend by building my own ApLib packer ^^).
 - Banshaku for its contribution on improving makefile and deps generation with rescomp.
 - Ohsat for making nice tutorials.
 - ShiningBzh / Jeremy and Kentosama for their precious help in testing.